 How did this roach get into my car?

 So the first thing you need to know – is that it’s completely possible for roaches to be in your car.
+Also, are you sure it’s a cockroach and not a beetle?
 If you have never thought about this before, then just be aware.
 Especially if your home has roaches and you are parking your car right next to your home.

 TIPS AND ADVICE